 With a motto like “Take on your world!” it’s easy to understand why studying abroad is such an integral part of your experience at St. Edward’s University.
-The Office of International Education is here to help guide you through the process.
+The Global Engagement Office (GEO) is here to help guide you through the process.
 Below you will find a brief description of the various types of study abroad programs offered to SEU students as well as some tips for getting started on your application!

 Faculty Led programs consist of an SEU faculty member traveling with a group of SEU students.
-Faculty Led programs predominantly offer courses that are general education requirements, ones that everyone must take to graduate.
-Traditionally, Faculty Led programs take place in the summer and last 5-6 weeks; however, there are also “embedded” programs which include a brief travel component either before the course officially starts, while the course is taking place, or after the course has officially ended.
-These embedded programs normally last 1-2 weeks at most.
+Faculty Led programs predominantly offer courses that are general education requirements.
+Traditionally, Faculty Led programs take place in the summer and last 5-6 weeks.
 Faculty Led programs are appealing because all federal financial aid as well as SEU-specific grants and scholarships can be used to pay.

 Provider programs are a third option available to SEU students who wish to travel abroad.
 Provider programs are offered by organizations and companies entirely external to St. Edward’s University.
-Some commonly known Provider programs include International Studies Abroad (ISA), Council on International Educational Exchange (CIEE), and American Institute for Foreign Study (AIFS).
-Whereas Faculty Led and Exchange programs may not offer anything substantial to students with unique or relatively novel areas of study (Graphic Design, Forensic Science, Biochemistry, etc.), Provider programs are able to avoid some of those difficulties.
-With Provider programs there are opportunities available during the Fall, Spring, and Summer semesters.
 Unlike Faculty Led or Exchange programs, however, only federal financial aid can be applied to the costs of Provider programs.